 The School of Technology and Innovation focuses on preparing individuals to take part in the global critical technology workforce shortage.
 The programs, undergraduate, masters and doctorate, prepare students, whether they are already in the field or changing careers for new roles in digital transformation, cybersecurity, data science, cloud computing, and the constantly growing field of technology applications.

-The School has up-to-date programs at the undergraduate level (B.S. in Information Technology, B.S. in Cybersecurity, B.S. in Cloud Computing, and post-baccalaureate certificate in Data Science); master’s level (M.S. in Information Technology, M.S. in Cybersecurity, M.S. in Emerging Technology, and M.S. in Technology Management; and doctoral level (D.Sc. in Cybersecurity).
+The School has up-to-date programs at the undergraduate level (B.S. in Information Technology, B.S. in Cybersecurity, B.S. in Computer Science, B.S. in Cloud Computing, and post-baccalaureate certificate in Data Science); master’s level (M.S. in Information Technology, M.S. in Cybersecurity, M.S. in Emerging Technology, and M.S. in Technology Management; and doctoral level (D.Sc. in Cybersecurity).

 We are constantly researching technology.
 It is fast-changing with new areas being constantly developed, think cybersecurity, blockchain, artificial intelligence (AI), and robotic process automation (RPA) to name a few more recent additions to the field.